physiopy/phys2bids/docs/contributorfile.rst

 Contributing documentation through GitHub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We use `readthedocs <https://readthedocs.org/>`_ to create our documentation.
-Every contribution is welcome - and it follows the steps of a code contribution.
+Every contribution is welcome and it follows the same steps of a code contribution, explained below.

 .. _code:

 Contributing code through GitHub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This section covers 90% of the contributions a project like ``physiopy`` receives - code, documentation and tests.
-The best way to make this kind of contributions, in a nutshell, would be:
+The best way to make this kind of contributions, in a nutshell, is to:
 1. Open an issue with the intended modifications.
 2. Label it, discuss it, (self-)assign it.
 3. Open a Pull Request (PR) to resolve the issue and label it.